Greek Exegetical Method 1

 Thomas K. Dailey

-Greek Exegetical Method 1 focuses on two major elements of the exegetical process: textual criticism and syntax.
-Textual criticism is the process by which the original wording of the Greek NT is determined.
-Syntax is grammar applied to word relationships, and how those relationships change the meaning that words have in isolation.
-Subsequently, syntax moves beyond word level analysis (morphemes and morphology) and focuses on phrases and clauses.
-The course will utilize 1 John as a practice text to apply the skills learned in the course.
+Greek Exegetical Method 1 focuses on two foundational elements of the exegetical process: textual criticism and syntactical analysis.
+Textual criticism is the process by which the original wording of the Greek NT is reconstructed.
+Koine Greek syntax is an extension of grammar that focuses on the “rules” that govern the structure of communicative acts and how those structures influence the meaning of that communicative act.
+The course will utilize the Greek text of 1 John as the exegetical arena for students to develop skill in textual criticism and syntactical analysis.

 Students giving requisite attention to the course requirements and actively participating in the course discussions, translation, and vocabulary, will: